MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ```

 ### -Credentials
-!!!
-Exchange Server 2013

-The Credentials parameter specifies the logon credentials for an account that can access mailboxes on the target server.
-Specify the username in the domain\\username format or the user principal name (UPN) (user@example.com) format.

-This parameter requires the creation and passing of a credential object.
-This credential object is created by using the Get-Credential cmdlet.
-For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

-!!!
-Exchange Server 2016, Exchange Online

 The Credentials parameter specifies the logon credentials for an account that can access mailboxes on the target server.
 Specify the username in the domain\\username format or the user principal name (UPN) (user@example.com) format.

 This parameter requires you to create a credentials object by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

 ```yaml
 Type: PSCredential